django/deps/draft/0009-async.rst

 Threading around the ORM is tricky, and requires a new concept of connection contexts and sticky threads for running synchronous ORM code in.

-A lot of Django will continue to be synchronous, and our goal will be to support users writing views in both styles, letting them choose the best style for the view they are working on.
+A lot of Django will continue to be synchronous, and our priority will be to support users writing views in both styles, letting them choose the best style for the view they are working on.

 Some features, like templating and cache backends, will need their own separate DEPs and research to be fully async.
 This DEP mostly focuses on the